MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 power switch on the back.
 As well, make sure sufficient filament is inserted into the hot end.
 To learn how to insert filament click visit :ref:`Changing and Inserting Material`.

-When the printer is on you should be on the home page.
-Click the wheel and scroll to the bottom where it says, “Print from media”.
+When a 3D printer is on you should be on the home pageas called on the Eryone ER-20 or info page as called on the Prusa.
+Click the wheel and scroll to the where it says, “Print from media” ot "Print from SD Card".
 Select the file you saved to the SD card and select print.

 .. figure:: ../_static/images/Eryone27.GIF
     :figwidth: 300px